Kitchen Divas

 Calories: 362kcalCarbohydrates: 3gProtein: 74gFat: 6gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 2gTrans Fat: 0.04gCholesterol: 185mgSodium: 1031mgPotassium: 909mgFiber: 1gSugar: 2gVitamin A: 188IUVitamin C: 2mgCalcium: 78mgIron: 2mg

-Keyword crock pot turkey breast, slow cooker turkey breast
+Keyword crock pot turkey breast, slow cooker turkey breast, turkey breast in slow cooker

 Tried this recipe?Let us know how it was!